 While the chair plays the role of CEO, the executive director serves as the transition's chief operating officer.
 The executive director will ensure that the team is meeting its objectives on a daily basis and tracking progress toward broader goals.
 The ideal executive director should have prior experience managing organizations, either in government or the private sector.
 The executive director also will need to have a strong operations background, people and problem-solving skills and a close working relationship with the transition chair and key team members.
-See Appendix 2.2 on page 60 for a sample position description for the executive director.
+See Appendix 2.2 on page 74 for a sample position description for the executive director official, as executive director.
 In 2016, Richard Bagger, Christie's former gubernatorial chief of staff, was named as executive director of the Trump transition.
-Bagger served as the executive director during the pre-election phase but afterward was replaced by Rick Dearborn, former chief of staff to Sen. Jeff Sessions, an early Trump campaign supporter and a member of the transition executive committee.
-For Hillary Clinton, Ann O'Leary and Ed Meier, both of whom had worked closely with the candidate in the past and on the presidential campaign, served as co-executive directors of the transition.
+Bagger served as the executive director during the pre-election phase, but afterward was replaced by Rick Dearborn, former chief of staff to Sen. Jeff Sessions, an early Trump campaign supporter and a member of the transition executive committee.
 In 2012, the Romney Readiness Project brought on Chris Liddell as executive director under transition chairman and Romney confidant Michael Leavitt.
-Liddell, a former chief financial officer at Microsoft and General Motors, had previously volunteered on the Romney campaign in 2008.
-Liddell oversaw the entire operation of the Romney Readiness Project.
+Liddell, a former chief financial officer at Microsoft and General Motors, oversaw the entire operation of the Romney Readiness Project.